sky-music/sky-python-music-sheet-maker/README.md

 The program can be installed by simply unzipping the code on your computer, and running the main script file, or by installing it in your Python distribution with pip: `pip install .`

-The program can be installed on a desktop computer,  or a smartphone if a Python IDE is installed (such as [Pythonista] (http://omz-software.com/pythonista/)).
+The program can be installed on a desktop computer,  or a smartphone if a Python IDE is installed (such as [Pythonista](http://omz-software.com/pythonista/)).

 The program can also be installed in a virtualenv to mitigate possible dependency clashes with system site-packages.